Detours for Navigating Instructional Videos: Experiments

 \textbf{Metrics.} Following \cite{ego4d,vslnet,2d-tan}, we report recall@1 for IoU thresholds in $[0.3, 0.5, 0.7]$.
 We also report the recall@$1$ at the average IoU.
 All the recall metrics range in $[0, 1]$, higher the better.

-\textbf{Results.} Tab. \ref{tab:all-results-main} shows the results with maximum supervision (``with $V_s$, $\mathcal{Q}$'') and Tab. \ref{tab:retrieval-ablation} (right) compares against different input combinations.
-We use the same set of ablations as the detour retrieval task, see Sec. \ref{sec:retrieval}.
-We clearly outperform all the baselines and ablations by a clear margin.
-Our mean recall@1 is 3.2\% more than the second best performing method STALE \cite{stale}.
-The same trend is true for all IoU thresholds, with higher threshold having lower recall, as expected.
-Again, the LLM-based parser is better for obtaining the timestamps.
+\textbf{Results.} Tab.~\ref{tab:all-results-main} shows the results with greatest input context (``with $V_s$, $\mathcal{Q}$''), and Tab.~\ref{tab:retrieval-ablation} (right) compares against different input combinations.
+We outperform all the baselines and ablations by a clear margin.
+Our mean recall@1 is 3.2\% higher than the second best performing method, STALE \cite{stale}.
+The same trend is true for all IoU thresholds, with higher thresholds having lower recall, as expected.
+Again, the LLM-based parser is better for obtaining the timestamps, and using narrations is better than an external knowledge base or captions.

 Our gains can be attributed to our model design involving early fusion of previous viewing context and the query features.
 The detour queries have less context than in a typical text localization task.
 For example, \emph{``can I skip adding salt here?''} requires a model to first understand the step being done in the source video, followed by interpreting the query to localize a \emph{similar} step without salt.
 Existing methods are incapable of capturing this multimodal dependency, even if we strengthen them with late fusion.
 We also see that our mean recall@$1$ performance is better than all other methods at all input combinations, including ablations.